ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Future enhancements:_

-An Angular router integration will be implemented for the `links` in the viewer.
+An Angular router integration will be implemented for the same domain internal `links` in the viewer.
 This integration will help avoid loading a whole page when the linked page is also part of the same application.
-Instead of a full page reload, the Angular router will handle the navigation, making the user experience smoother and more seamless.
+Instead of a full page reload, the Angular router integration is expected to enable rendering of components only on the activated route relative to existing route, making the user experience smoother while keeping the background work on lower side.

 ### Blazor integration